Do you think it’s important to “pass” as a woman? Many crossdressers and transgender women wrestle with this question.

-Is passing really a goal worth pursuing?
+Is passing really something worth striving for?

 Love,